 Starting a Round and Scoring

-Starting a round of golf is simple. on your watch navigate to Activities and select "Golf."
-When your watch aquires a GPS satellite signal, your watch will will display a list of local courses.
+Starting a round of golf is simple.
+On your watch, navigate to Activities and select "Golf."
+When your watch acquires a GPS satellite signal, it will display a list of local courses.
 Select the course you downloaded, choose the tees you’re playing from, and confirm if you want to keep score.
 That's it.

 The screen will automatically show you the front, middle, and back distances to the green.
 You can often swipe or press a button to see hazard distances, get a view of the green layout, or an overview of the full hole.